datvidc/news-explorer-frontend/README.md

   Use window.screen.width for some reason this shows correct.
 - Take the time- document your API in/Out - this helps always.
 - When in doubt - control formats excessively.
 Third Parties change formats all the time...
+- never work with crappy dataformats.
+Always FORCE THEM TO BEND TO YOUR WILL.
+First time you touch them, change them. this will save time...wish I had done it here.

 {